Borderline1/WhiteBoardApp/README.md

-# SaVaGe BOARD
+# SVG BOARD
-This collaborative whiteboard app allows groups of people to join a room by name and draw together!
+Savage board is a collaborative whiteboard app allows groups of people to join a room by name and draw together!